 Soapex plans to employ a team of staff to run the soap making business.
 How to start soap making business entails coming up with a personnel plan with the roles of each staff member well-defined.
 A staff budget should also be determined to enable a business know how much it will spend on salaries.

 7.1 Personnel Plan

-Soapex is owned by Victor Smith who will also be the manager of the soap making business.
-While preparations are being made for the business to open its doors to public, the following staff will be hired in the soap making business.
+Soapex is owned by Victor Smith who will also be the manager of the homemade soap business plan.
+While preparations are being made for the business to open its doors to public, the following staff will be hired in the soap making business plan.

 3 Soap Making Machine Operators